spreadshare/datagathering/README.md

     DATABASE_URL=postgresql://postgres:password@db/spreadshare
     INTERVAL=300000
     ```

+    The `DATABASE_URL` parameter is the same url as in `runner/.env`.
+The `INTERVAL` parameter signifies the timespan of
+    a candle.

 1. Copy `CSV`files data to `input-data`.
 This may require `sudo` as docker may claim ownership of the folder.